alexandrecuer/tf_works/BIOS/README.md

 ```
 cd ..
-python3 setup.py develop
 ```
+then launch `pip install -e ./` or `python3 setup.py develop`

-This will create a link named `src.egg-link` in `/usr/local/lib/python3.x/dist-packages`
+On Linux, this will create a link named `src.egg-link` in `/usr/local/lib/python3.x/dist-packages`

-Right now, classic install will not work...no need to run :
+`python setup.py install` or `pip3 install .` are used to install (typically third party) packages that you're not going to develop/modify/debug yourself.

+To check which modules are installed :
 ```
-pip3 install .
+python
+help("modules")
 ```

 documentation for module src is available at : http://alexandrecuer.github.io/tf_works